3D-printed components for electron-ion trapping: Pre-experimental tests of functionality and ultra-high vacuum compatibility: Results and discussions

 \subsection{UHV attainment testing}

-A multi-step pumping process was carried out, involving pumping by a turbomolecular pump ($\mathrm{Tp}$) and a sputter-ion/NEG pump (marked as $\mathrm{SIp}$), and getter activation as shown in Figure \ref{fig:Pressuretime}.
-This process was conducted under two configurations: with the gate valve $\mathrm{GV}$ open (corresponding to the $\mathrm{Tp_{ON}}$ phase in Figure~\ref{fig:Pressuretime}) and with the $\mathrm{GV}$ closed (the $\mathrm{Tp_{OFF}}$ phase).
-Initially, when $\mathrm{GV}$ was open, while $\mathrm{Tp}$, $\mathrm{SIp}$ was carried out for $\sim$ 24 h and then switched OFF when NEG had been activated for 1 h.
-After $\sim$1.5 h, $\mathrm{SIp}$ initiated again, first $\sim$21.5 h with $\mathrm{Tp}$ and then with $\mathrm{GV}$ closed and no $\mathrm{Tp}$.
+A multistep pumping process was carried out, involving pumping by a turbomolecular pump ($\mathrm{Tp}$) and a sputter-ion/NEG pump (marked as $\mathrm{SIp}$), and getter activation as shown in Figure \ref{fig:Pressuretime}.
+This process was carried out with the trap driving signals switched off and conducted under two configurations: with the gate valve $\mathrm{GV}$ open (corresponding to the $\mathrm{Tp_{ON}}$ phase in Figure~\ref{fig:Pressuretime}) and with the $\mathrm{GV}$ closed (the $\mathrm{Tp_{OFF}}$ phase).
+Initially, when $\mathrm{GV}$ was open and $\mathrm{Tp}$ was pumping, simultaneous pumping by sputter-ion pump was carried out for $\sim$ 24 h and then interrupted for 1h to activate the NEG.
+After $\sim$1.5 h, $\mathrm{SIp}$ was initiated, first $\sim$21.5 h with $\mathrm{Tp}$ and then with $\mathrm{GV}$ closed and no $\mathrm{Tp}$.
 At this point, the system relied solely on the $\mathrm{SIp}$, which continued to operate without introducing vibrational noise by the turbomolecular pump.
 This absence of vibrational noise is essential, particularly for the optical cavity sensitive to mechanical disturbances.

 During the first $\sim\qty{100}{\hour}$ with the $\mathrm{SIp}$ active, the pressure remained stable.
-The Bayard-Alpert gauge (BAG) measured a pressure of $\sim\qty{4.0E-9}{mbar}$, while the sputter ion pump’s current gauge recorded a slightly lower pressure of $\sim\qty{1.9E-9}{mbar}$ mbar.
+The Bayard-Alpert gauge (BAG) measured a pressure of $\sim\qty{4.0E-9}{mbar}$, while the sputter ion pump’s current gauge recorded a slightly lower pressure of $\sim\qty{1.9E-9}{mbar}$.
 Following the deactivation of the BAG, a notable pressure reduction exceeding one order of magnitude occurred, eventually stabilizing at \qty{2.5E-10}{mbar}, a value comparable to that used in SEM\cite{katagiri2006miniaturized} and LEED\cite{alakl2001electrochemical} experiments.
-The achievement of this pressure is noteworthy, considering the presence of various potential outgassing sources: besides the 3D-printed components (trap and oven), the radiation shield with cupric oxide dendrite, and the rough anti-reflection foil was installed in the chamber as well.
+The achievement of this pressure is noteworthy, considering the presence of various potential outgassing sources: besides the 3D-printed components (trap and oven), the radiation shield with cupric oxide dendrite, and the rough anti-reflection foil (Metal Velvet$^{\text{TM}}$ Black Foil, Acktar Ltd.) were installed in the chamber as well.